Explore health content from A to Z.

 I need information about...

 Most people with cancer have chemotherapy in an outpatient part of the hospital, at the doctor's office, or at home.
 However, depending on the drugs you take and your general health, you may need to stay in the hospital during treatment.
-You may receive these drugs by an intravenous line (IV) or in a pill form, or in a combination of the two.
+You may receive these drugs by an intravenous line (IV) or in a pill form, or in a combination of the 2.

 Here are some common chemotherapy drugs for oral cancer: